Skip to main content

 Now that we know the components, let’s see how they combine to solve third-party connectivity.

-The architecture is based on two VPCs connected through a VPC Lattice Service Network:
+The architecture is based on two VPCs connected through two VPC Lattice Service Networks — one per traffic direction:

 Architecture diagram of the dual VPC pattern with VPC Lattice.
-Shows the 3P Hub VPC (left) with third-party connectivity via VPN and TGW Peering, connected through a VPC Lattice Service Network (center) with Resource Configurations, to the 3P Inspection VPC (right) with Network Firewall and connection to the Central Transit Gateway.
+Shows the 3P Hub VPC (left) with third-party connectivity via VPN and TGW Peering, connected through two directional VPC Lattice Service Networks — Inbound and Outbound — with Resource Configurations, to the 3P Inspection VPC (right) with Network Firewall and connection to the Central Transit Gateway.
 Each VPC has a Resource Gateway and a Service Network Endpoint for bidirectional communication.

 3P Hub VPC